 The following secondary endpoints are new to the RCT:

+Note: the timing of these questionnaires is around the treatment decision rather than entry to the study, so if baseline is after the treatment decision ( as it will be for the PET versus surgery decision, but not for the chemotherapy decision which will take place many months after baseline), then 6 weeks and 6 month measures are collected 6 weeks and 6 months after the treatment decision respectively.

-Decision regret at 6 months, measured by the Decision Regret Scale [7].
+Decision regret at 6 weeks and 6 months, measured by the Decision Regret Scale [7].

-Shared decision making using CollaboRATE, at baseline and 6 weeks [8].
+Shared decision making using CollaboRATE, at baseline [8].

-Patient anxiety levels using the Speilberger short form State Anxiety Inventory (STAI) at baseline, 6 weeks and 6 months [9].
+Patient anxiety levels using the Spielberger short form State Anxiety Inventory (STAI) at 6 weeks and 6 months [9].

-Knowledge and treatment preference, measured using a non-validated questionnaire, at baseline and 6 weeks.
+Knowledge, readiness to decide and treatment preference, measured using a non-validated questionnaire, at baseline.

-Illness perceptions at baseline, 6 weeks and 6 months, measured using the Brief Illness Perceptions Questionnaire (IPQ) [10].
+Illness perceptions at 6 weeks and 6 months, measured using the Brief Illness Perceptions Questionnaire (IPQ) [10].

-Coping at baseline, 6 weeks and 6 months, measured using the Brief COPE [11].
+Coping at 6 weeks and 6 months, measured using the Brief COPE [11].

 1.3.3 Other outcomes